 Is there someone from your past to whom you need to make restitution?
 Restitution is restoring or paying back something that has been lost, stolen or damaged.
 Is there someone you need to go to and seek forgiveness?
 Is there a letter you need to write or a call you need to make?

 I love this little book.
 There are some great principles contained in these 25 verses.

 Paul was writing to Philemon about a runaway slave by the name of Onesimus.
-In God’s providence Onesimus had met Paul in Rome and received the gospel.
+In God’s providence, Onesimus had met Paul in Rome where he heard and received the gospel.
 Now Paul was sending him back to his master to make restitution and to submit himself to the authority that God had originally placed him under.

 8 Therefore, though I might be very bold in Christ to command you what is fitting, 9 yet for love’s sake I rather appeal to you—being such a one as Paul, the aged, and now also a prisoner of Jesus Christ— 10 I appeal to you for my son Onesimus, whom I have begotten while in my chains, 11 who once was unprofitable to you, but now is profitable to you and to me.